AnyChart/docs.anychart.com/Basic_Charts_Types/Vertical_Charts.md

 <a name='creating_a_vertical_chart_series'></a>
 ## Creating a Vertical Chart/Series

-(??? any.chart.verticalArea или просто verticalArea, как лучше?)
 To create a vertical chart, use one of the three chart constructors: {api:anychart#bar}anychart.bar(){api}, {api:anychart#verticalLine}anychart.verticalLine(){api}, and {api:anychart#verticalArea}anychart.verticalArea(){api}.

 There is no essential difference between them: they just switch the orientation of the axes, drawing the X-axis vertically and the Y-axis horizontally.

-(??? тот же вопрос, что выше)
 By default, if you just pass the data to the chart constructor, a series of the same type is created.
-For example, in the following sample the {api:anychart#verticalArea}anychart.verticalArea(){api} chart constructor draws a chart with an Area series:
+For example, in the following sample the {api:anychart#verticalArea}verticalArea(){api} chart constructor draws a chart with an Area series:

 ```
 // create a data set